 The way grew even steeper and more difficult, and in a few places, one slip would have meant a long, unstoppable tumble back down.
 A rock I accidentally dislodged trying to heave myself upward with, tumbled off the side of the ridge, crashing and slamming its way down for more than 30 seconds.
 Thankfully, I was deep enough into the forest and in a remote enough area for there not to be any other hikers around.
 After that, I made sure to use only the trees and avoided touching any more rocks.
 The loose boulders everywhere gave the whole slope a feeling of being ready to slide off the side of the mountain.

 It was noon by the time I finally reached the top.
 As I dragged myself out of the trees and into the open, I saw the rough path rising up over the edge to my left.
-Following it up would have made the climb a whole lot easier, but at that point I was just glad to be on the summit.
+It must have continued upward on the other side of the scree field.
+Following it to the top would have made the climb a whole lot easier, but at that point I was just glad to be on the summit.
 There are two small shrines in an open area here, and it was also the first point on the hike that gave some great views across the mountains out to the north.